-Are you interested in becoming a counselor in Tennessee?
+Are you interested in becoming an LPC in Tennessee?

 We have compiled some highly useful information for you to assist you on your path toward licensure as a professional counselor.
 With the right dedication, focus, and perseverance, you can make it happen.

-Future Counselor: For Student in Tennessee High School or Tennessee High School Graduate
+Future LPC: For Student in Tennessee High School or Tennessee High School Graduate

 Your First Step: